Bridges: Building a Supportive Community

 - I don’t have time for online training, what should I do?

-The training takes approximately 45 minutes to an hour of your time and may be saved and returned to at your convenience.
-Training must be completed by the due date.
+The training takes approximately 45 minutes to two hours of your time and may be saved and returned to at your convenience.
+Training must be completed by the due date you have been given.

 - What should I do if I am having trouble accessing the training online?